Frequently Asked Questions

 How far in advance should students apply for a grant?

 The application period closes approximately one year prior to a grantee’s departure.
-For example, if an applicant is a college senior who wants to begin his/her Fulbright Grant the fall after graduation, the application must be received by APU’s Fulbright program advisor by the first of October in his/her senior year.
+For example, if an applicant is a college senior who wants to begin his/her Fulbright Grant the fall after graduation, the application must be received by APU’s Fulbright program advisor by the end of September in his/her senior year.

 When is the application deadline?